Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 \section{Data and simulated samples}

-The $\Pp\Pp$ collision data used in this search were recorded with a set of triggers that require the presence of one, two, or three electrons or muons.
+The $\Pp\Pp$ collision data used in this search were recorded with a large number of triggers that require the presence of one, two, or three electrons or muons to ensure a high trigger efficiency.
 Only data collected during periods when the CMS detector was fully operational are included.
 The resulting integrated luminosity for the 2016--2018 data set is 138\fbinv.

 To model the signal and to estimate the contributions from some of the background processes, MC simulations are used.
 Independent samples are generated for the years 2016, 2017, and 2018 to match the different data-taking conditions.
-The signal events are generated at leading order using \MGvATNLO 2.6.5~\cite{Alwall_2014}, which makes use of external models~\cite{Brivio:2017btx,Dedes:2019uzs} to incorporate EFT effects.
+The signal events are generated at leading order using \MGvATNLO 2.6.5~\cite{Alwall_2014}, which makes use of the external model \textsc{SmeftFR}~\cite{Dedes:2019uzs} to incorporate EFT effects.
+The events generated with \textsc{SmeftFR} are reweighted event-by-event to match the predictions from \textsc{SMEFTsim}~\cite{Brivio:2017btx}.

 Utilizing the strategy described in Ref.~\cite{TOP-19-006}, we can describe the potential CLFV couplings with exactly six independent Wilson coefficients: $C_{\Pe\PGm\PQt\PQu}^{\text{tensor}}$, $C_{\Pe\PGm\PQt\PQu}^{\text{vector}}$, $C_{\Pe\PGm\PQt\PQu}^{\text{scalar}}$, $C_{\Pe\PGm\PQt\PQc}^{\text{tensor}}$, $C_{\Pe\PGm\PQt\PQc}^{\text{vector}}$, $C_{\Pe\PGm\PQt\PQc}^{\text{scalar}}$, where the subscript describes the CLFV interaction vertex and the superscript indicates the Lorentz structure of the operators.
-The signal samples are produced for each of these six couplings, separately for production and decay signal modes, with an arbitrary assumption that $C_a=1$ and $\Lambda=1\TeV$ for all Wilson coefficients.
+The signal samples are produced for each of these six couplings, separately for production and decay signal modes, with an arbitrary choice of $C_a=1$ and $\Lambda=1\TeV$ for all Wilson coefficients during the event generation.
 Theoretical cross sections for the different signal processes are shown in Table~\ref{tab:XS}.
 The quoted uncertainties are related to the choice of parton distribution function (PDF) and QCD renormalization and factorization scales.
+The top quark production signal cross sections are determined with \textsc{SMEFTsim}~\cite{Brivio:2017btx}, while the top quark decay signal cross sections are obtained by: